 Although we hope the below information is helpful, the Graduate Catalog is the authoritative guide on this topic.
 What you will need:

 - Graduate Records Examination scores, and

 - Undergraduate transcripts.

 Please use your GPA from the last 90 hours of undergraduate work.
-Applicants are screened by GPA (usually requiring 3.0 or higher), GRE (usually 50th percentile or higher), and their fit for the program.
+Applicants are screened by GPA (usually requiring 3.0 or higher), GRE (preference given for scores of 291 or higher), and their fit for the program.
 We are looking for applicants who will contribute to the diversity of their cohort, have the background and experiences appropriate for a future counselor, and appear well suited to the training program.
 Transfer students may bring total of 15 graduate quarter credits toward a CWU master's degree.
 Of which, no more than 9 quarter credits (6 semester credits) may come from another accredited institution(s).International students must receive one of the following scores from the TOEFL: 550 on paper version, 213 on computer version, or 79 on internet version.
 Students seeking exemption from a departmental requirement based on completion of similar graduate work elsewhere discuss this with departmental faculty after enrolling.
 Where appropriate, the faculty will determine whether earlier graduate work may be substituted for Central Washington University departmental requirements.

 Step two: Start the application process.
 You will need a "personal statement," letters of reference, GRE scores, and official transcripts.
 Click here when you are ready to apply.
 There is a fee associated with applying.
 Offers will be made starting the first week of March and will continue until the available openings for the next class are filled.
 Applicants are therefore encouraged to complete their applications by February 1, although applications received after this date will be actively considered.